fkh/emailstats/README.md

 * select by age -- more interesting/important than totals.
 * set up with a cron job
 * charts! d3.js or google viz api?
+* print the data in a format that's eaier for area charts (table not key-value pairs)